 To successfully complete this course, learners will require basic computing skills.
 This may include:

-This course is delivered online via Kaplan’s learning management system KapLearn.
+This course is delivered online via Kaplan Professional’s learning management system, KapLearn.

-You will receive login details to KapLearn upon enrolment.
-When you log on to KapLearn you are able to access the subject notes, assessments, additional learning materials such as media, case studies, practice activities and your online tutor.
+You’ll receive login details to KapLearn upon enrolment.
+When you log onto KapLearn you’re able to access the subject notes, assessments, additional learning materials such as media, case studies, practice activities, and your online tutor.

 Assessments are accessed and submitted through KapLearn.